linusbobcat/create-elementary-os-installer/README.md

 - iMac13,1 (Late 2012) or newer
 - Mac Pro5,1 (Mid 2010) or newer

-Please don't create a bug report if you're Mac is not on this list.
+Please don't create a bug report if your Mac is below the system requirements.
 Check out the [Mac Linux USB Loader](https://github.com/SevenBits/Mac-Linux-USB-Loader) instead.

 ## Credits: